 Examples of ways to formally, yet genuinely, thank your manager or management team for the opportunity are as follows:

-- “I want to thank you and all of Logistics Company for the opportunity to work in a fast-paced, rapidly growing sales department.
-The experiences I had here have no doubt shaped me into an excellent communicator with improved critical thinking skills.”
+“I want to thank you and all of Technology Company for the opportunity to work in a fast-paced, rapidly growing sales department.
+My experiences here have undoubtedly shaped me into an excellent communicator with improved critical thinking skills.”

-- “I have genuinely enjoyed my time at Logistics Company and I thank you for trusting me to lead the research team.
+“I have genuinely enjoyed my time at Marketing Company and I thank you for trusting me to lead the research team.
 Not only have my problem-solving skills improved, but you’ve also helped me hone my ability to ask for the necessary tools to succeed.”

 Again, this section is not the place to air your list of complaints.
 Plus, with this screenshot-and-share internet and social media culture, you’ll want to be careful about what you put in writing.
 You do not want a moment of fury to be the letter that gets shared across all of Twitter, especially as you’re entering a difficult job market.

 Regardless of your experience at work, it could make a huge difference in your professional relationship if you’re able to muster up some positive things to say about the role.
 At the end of the day, you never know when you’ll need to use a role, company, or manager as a reference to get another job.